ellisztamas/faps/docs/tutorials/04_sibship_clustering.rst

 posterior probability of observing one or more families of size 1, 2, ... , 15.
-It will be clear that we are unable to distinguish a single sibship with high probability from multiple families of the same size, each with low probability; this is the price we pay for integrating out uncertainty in partition structure.
+It will be clear that we are unable to distinguish a single sibship with high probability from multiple families of the same size, each with low probability; this is the price we pay for being able to integrate out uncertainty in partition structure.

 .. code:: ipython3